 As with most avalanche stories reported in traditional media, not all of the facts are correct.
-The Durrand Glacier avalanche story is no different except for the autocratic behaviour and arrogance of Rudi Beglinger, it is very accurate.
+The Durrand Glacier avalanche story is different—the autocratic behaviour and arrogance of Rudi Beglinger is very accurate.
 The suggestion that his clients are experienced backcountry skiers is a stretch.
-Rudi’s cleints are keen skiers who are looking for leadership and adventure in the backcountry, they are not decision makers or leaders, rather followers who entrust their guide.
-Some have never backcountry skied prior to Durrand, others like Craig Kelley were experienced.
-For Ken Wylie, a mountain guide, he too was a follower–waiting for the next command from his boss, Rudi the dictator.
-Ken’s newly released book “Buried” will help those inteested understand what really happened and reopen the question of why Rudi never accepted responsibility for his mistake.
+Rudi’s clients are keen skiers who are looking for leadership and adventure in the backcountry, they are not decision makers or experienced, rather followers who entrust their guide.
+Some have never backcountry skied prior to Durrand, others like Craig Kelly were very experienced.
+For Ken Wylie, a mountain guide, he too was a follower–waiting for the next command from his boss, Rudi the autocrat.
+Ken’s book “Buried” will help those interested understand what really happened and reopen the question of why Rudi never accepted responsibility for his mistake.
+Editor

 Ken Wylie had made up his mind.
 On Friday, he would march up to the Durrand Glacier Chalet and quit.

 He was not interested in working for Selkirk Mountain Experience — a rock climbing, hiking and backcountry ski operation headquartered at the chalet — because he wasn’t interested in working with owner and lead guide Ruedi Beglinger.

 True enough, Mr. Beglinger was a legend, a mountain Mozart.
 And watching him take guests around the backcountry to ski in the Selkirk Mountains, 35 kilometres northeast of Revelstoke, B.C., was a thing of beauty.